eliasdejong/viperlith/docs/HTML_STREAMING.md

 Datastar allows you target individual elements by `id` like HTMX.
 Heck, you can even [emulate the entirety of HTMX in Datastar](https://github.com/starfederation/datastar/issues/1190).

 Previously, when inserting partial HTML fragments, parts of the page would show stale data when updated by different events at different intervals.
-However, Datastar encourages something radical: **just replace the entire page**.
+However, Datastar encourages something more radical: **just replace the entire page at once**.

 Finally, no more fragments.
 No more partials.
 Every.
 Request.
 Rebuilds.
 The.
 Entire.
 Page; from a single `render()` call on the backend.
 Full-page rebuilding eliminates most desync problems.
 Because everytime you rebuild, you are up to date.
 No ifs or buts.
 This is similar to [immediate mode rendering](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) in the graphics world.